A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition

-Human actions have the property of spatio-temporal coupling, the feature $\boldsymbol{X}$ after extraction contains complex spatial and temporal relations, which may confuse the semantics.
-Thus, we decouple the feature to spatial attentive feature and temporal attentive feature, which are more discriminative features.
+The skeleton sequences of human actions have the property of spatiotemporal coupling, and each dimension in the encoded representation $\boldsymbol{X}$ reflects distinct semantic information: the spatial dimension contains the topological relations, the temporal dimension includes the motion trajectories, and the channel dimension encompasses the richness of features.
+To explore fine-grained motion patterns along corresponding dimensions, we decompose the representation into the spatial-aware and temporal-aware features.

-The details of the proposed STFD are shown in (b) of Figure \ref{fig: Framework}.
-The feature $\boldsymbol{X}$ is fed into two parallel branches for feature decoupling.
-In the first spatial feature decoupling (SFD) module, a temporal pooling layer is adopted to obtain the spatial attentive feature $\boldsymbol{X}_s \in \mathbb{R}^{T \times C}$.
-The temporal attentive feature $\boldsymbol{X}_t \in \mathbb{R}^{J \times C}$ is obtained through a spatial pooling layer.
-Then, two linear transformation functions $\theta$ and $\phi$ with a reduction rate of $r$ are used to transform the attentive features into a neatly compact representation as follows:
+The details of the proposed STFD are shown in Figure \ref{fig: STFD}.
+The representation $\boldsymbol{X}$ is fed into two parallel branches for feature decomposition.
+Taking the spatial feature decomposition (SFD) module as an example, a temporal pooling layer is adopted to obtain the spatial attentive feature $\boldsymbol{X}_s \in \mathbb{R}^{J \times C}$.
+And the temporal-specific feature $\boldsymbol{X}_t \in \mathbb{R}^{T \times C}$ is obtained through a spatial pooling layer.
+Then, two linear transformation functions $\theta$ and $\phi$ with a channel reduction rate of $r$ are used to transform the attentive features into neatly compact representations as follows:

-where, $\boldsymbol{W}_{\theta}, \boldsymbol{W}_{\phi} \in R^{C \times C/r}$ are the weights of the spatial and temporal transformation function respectively.
+where $\boldsymbol{W}_{\theta}, \boldsymbol{W}_{\phi} \in R^{C \times C/r}$ are the weights of the spatial and temporal transformation function, respectively.
 After this, to retain the attentive information, we squeeze the spatial dimension into the channel dimension in the SFD module, and the TFD module is similar.
 In the end, two liner transformation functions $\zeta$ and $\sigma$ are used to transform the features to the latent space for further contrastive learning, which can be formulated as: